marcincichocki/breach-protocol-autosolver/docs/bugs.md

 ### Speedy Gonzales bug

 This bug makes input device unresponsive when _BP_ is starting.
 Even though UI looks ready, it's impossible to select any square in grid.
-Only after daemons do a little "jump" it looks _BP_ is ready to receive input.
+Only after daemons do a little "jump" it looks like _BP_ is ready to receive input.

 Depending on settings(and user's reaction time), _BPA_ can be really fast and try to resolve _BP_ **before** it's ready.
 This will cause invalid sequence to be selected.